ASTK18284U Democracy and the European Union

 - Marking scale

 - 7-point grading scale

 - Censorship form

 - No external censorship

-- For the semester in which the course takes place: Free written assignment
+- In the semester where the course takes place: Free written assignment

-- For the following semesters: Free written assignment
+- In subsequent semesters: Free written assignment

 Criteria for exam assesment